Nogai Khan: Conflict with Talabuga

-Nogai and Talabuga had never gotten along, and their quarrelling during the invasions of Poland and Circassia is held by 19th-century Russian historian Nikolay Karamzin to be major reasons for the heavy losses taken in those expeditions.
-In autumn of 1290 Talabuga, thinking Nogai was conspiring against him, decided to muster an army and march against his general.
+Nogai and Talabuga had never gotten along, and their quarrelling during the invasions of Poland and Circassia is held by 19th-century Russian historian Nikolay Karamzin to be a major reason for the heavy losses taken in those expeditions.
+In autumn of 1290, Talabuga, thinking Nogai was conspiring against him, decided to muster an army and march against his general.
 Nogai decided to feign ignorance, though he knew full well Talabuga's distaste for him; he also sent letters to Talabuga's mother, saying he had personal advice to give to the khan that he could only do alone, essentially requesting a formal meeting of princes.
 Talabuga's mother advised him to trust Nogai, and subsequently, Talabuga disbanded most of his forces and showed up for a meeting with Nogai with only a small retinue.
 According to Rashid Al-Din, Nogai received Talabuga warmly and feigned illness to appear more harmless.

-However Nogai was duplicitous; he had arrived at the designated meeting spot accompanied by a large group of soldiers and Tokhta, as well as three sons of Mengu-Timur.
+However, Nogai was duplicitous; he had arrived at the designated meeting spot accompanied by a large group of soldiers and Tokhta, as well as three sons of Mengu-Timur.
 While Nogai and Talabuga met, Nogai's men sprung out in an ambush, quickly capturing Talabuga and his supporters; Nogai, with the help of protégés, then strangled Talabuga to death.
 After this, he turned to the young Tokhta and said: "Talabuga has usurped the throne of your father, and your brothers who are with him have agreed to arrest you and put you to death.
 I deliver them up to you, and you may do with them as you will."
 Tokhta subsequently had them killed.
 For his role in placing Tokhta on the throne, Nogai received the revenues of the Crimean trade cities.
 Nogai then beheaded many of the Mongol nobles who were supporters of Talabuga, in order to consolidate the rule of his supposed puppet khan.
 Tokhta was declared khan in early 1291.

 Conflict with Tokhta and death: 1294–1300

 However, Tokhta would prove a more headstrong ruler than either Tuda-Mengur or Talabuga.
-Nogai and Tokhta soon found themselves embroiled in a deadly rivalry; while they cooperated in raids against rebellious Rus' principalities, they remained in competition.
+Nogai and Tokhta soon found themselves embroiled in a deadly rivalry; while they cooperated in raids against rebellious Russian principalities, they remained in competition; the Russian chroniclers gave Nogai the title of tsar as he was perceived to be the one in power.
 Tokhta's father-in-law and wife often complained that Nogai seemed to consider himself superior to Tokhta, and Nogai repeatedly rejected any demands Tokhta made of him to attend his court.
 They also disagreed over the policy of trading rights for the Genoese and Venetian cities in Crimea.
 Two years after Nogai installed Tokhta, their rivalry came to a head and Tokhta set out to gather his supporters for a war against Nogai.